camunda/camunda-docs-manual/content/update/minor/73-to-74/tomcat.md

 The following steps are required to update the Camunda web applications Cockpit, Tasklist, and Admin on a Tomcat instance:

 1. Undeploy an existing web application with a name like `camunda-webapp`
-2. Download the Camunda web application archive from our [Maven Nexus Server][nexus]).
+2. Download the Camunda web application archive from our [Artifact Repository][artifact-repository]).
 Alternatively, switch to the private repository for the enterprise version (User and password from license required).
 Choose the correct version named `$PLATFORM_VERSION/camunda-webapp-tomcat-$PLATFORM_VERSION.war`.
 3. Deploy the web application archive to your Tomcat instance.

 {{< note title="LDAP Entity Caching" class="info" >}}